 Learn more about the A&E Districts of the Capital Region.

 The Central Maryland A&E Districts have something for everyone: arts and crafts, theater, improv and dance.
 Shop from 100 artists’ and crafters’ booths at Annapolis’s First Sunday Arts Festival, or celebrate theater, dance and puppetry at its annual Fringe Festival.
 Havre de Grace is hopping during Mardi Gras, Halloween, Graw Days and the holiday parade.
-In Bel Air, catch a provocative performance by the BOOM Theatre Company, or shop at Two Sisters Gallery for items made by artists specializing in glass, metal, jewelry and other materials.
+In Bel Air, catch one of the many free concerts or annual festivals, or visit Harford Artists Gallery which features a wide selection of original artwork by local artists.
 Learn how to make your own art by taking a pottery class in Elkton’s Art Space On Main.
 In Baltimore, take an improv workshop or cultural dance class at the Highlandtown’s Creative Alliance, browse galleries like Maryland Art Place in the Bromo Tower District, or check out the installations and performance artists at Station North’s Ynot Lot.

 More info about Central Maryland A&E Districts.